Why bulldogs are prone to allergies

 Try a probiotic supplement.
 Probiotic supplements help skin issues like atopic dermatitis, itchiness and hair loss in bulldogs.
 Consider this best-selling probiotic Zesty Paws Probiotic for Dogs that has a 4.5-star rating from nearly 11,500 reviews on Amazon.
 Bulldog owners report that this probiotic has helped their bulldog’s ear infections, flatulence, and skin conditions like hair loss and itchiness.

 Give them plenty of exercise.
-English bulldogs and Frenchies alike need regular exercise and walks to keep from becoming overweight.
+American bulldogs and Frenchies alike need regular exercise and walks to keep from becoming overweight.
 One important caveat: bulldogs can’t swim since they can weigh up to a dense 50 pounds, so don’t put them in the water without a doggie life jacket.

 Examine your environment.
-If your French or English bulldog is showing an allergic reaction, it could be because of an environmental allergen.
+If your French or American bulldog is showing an allergic reaction, it could be because of an environmental allergen.
 Bulldog owners should examine their indoor and outdoor spaces for any potential causes.
-You could wipe down your French bulldog with a hypoallergenic wipe after a walk, or check that the products you’re using on your English bulldog are dog-friendly.
+You could wipe down your French bulldog with a hypoallergenic wipe after a walk, or check that the products you’re using on your American bulldog are dog-friendly.
 Check your shampoo, dog fragrances, and any other products you use on your dog’s skin, including clothing.

 Inspect your bulldogs for mosquito bites, fleas, and ticks.
 Pests can cause allergic reactions.
 If you find fleas, they need to be killed with veterinary-grade products or veterinary prescriptions.
 If you find ticks, remove them immediately.
 Keep bulldogs updated on flea and tick medication.